-In Bwindi Impenetrable National Park, there are four distinct regions – Buhoma, Rushaga, Nkuring, and Ruhija – each with its unique starting point for gorilla trekking.
+In Bwindi Impenetrable National Park, there are four distinct regions – Buhoma, Rushaga, Nkuringo, and Ruhija – each with its unique starting point for gorilla trekking.
 It is important to ensure that your gorilla permit is booked for the correct region, as overbooking may result in disappointment.
 For example, if you book a permit for trekking in Buhoma, it is advisable to also book an accommodation within the Buhoma region to avoid complications.

 The gorilla trekking briefing in Rwanda differs from that in Uganda, as Rwanda offers an exciting cultural performance and a cup of coffee to trekkers.
 This enhances the trekking experience for most tourists, unlike in Uganda where these activities are not provided.
 Additionally, Rwanda has only one starting point, Kinigi, where all trekkers gather for the briefing, whereas Bwindi Impenetrable National Park has four distinct regions and starting points.

-At Trek Africa Tours, we strive to provide the best trekking experience for our clients and assist with booking the right accommodation in the respective regions of Bwindi Impenetrable National Park, Mgahinga Gorilla National Park, and Volcanoes National Park.
+At Trek Africa Expeditions, we strive to provide the best trekking experience for our clients and assist with booking the right accommodation in the respective regions of Bwindi Impenetrable National Park, Mgahinga Gorilla National Park, and Volcanoes National Park.
 If you require further information, please do not hesitate to contact us.